2214kennyg/event-calendar/README.md

 -   Created form component to use in the day modal
 -   Added styling to form
 -   Fixed bug where days would inaccurately display if first day is sunday

+### 02/07/2023

+-   Added event display for each day, clickable to open a modal
+-   Modal display includes countdown
+-   Adjusted styling

 ## Further details, related projects